 In the classroom, Natalie flourished, thanks to the unique instructional styles of her teachers as well as the common practice among them to allow their students independence in their learning while never wavering in their support.
 “You never feel hovered over, but you know your teachers will help you if you need it and will make sure you do what needs to get done,” she said.
 “My teachers made me feel comfortable right away, and helped me stay organized and set goals.
 It definitely doesn’t feel like this was my first year at MBS.”
 These strong bonds with her teachers certainly paid off, as Natalie received the Headmaster’s Award during her first year as an MBS student.
 In retrospect, it’s easy to see why she thrived in her classes, as her coursework included engaging and interesting projects like surveying classmates to conduct a data analysis of their allowance rates.
 She also used UV lights in a darkened classroom to analyze the level of florescence in household products like detergents and toothpaste.

-Natalie may have been new on her first day of seventh grade, but there is no doubt as she starts her second year in the School that she is right where she belongs.
+Natalie may have been new on her first day of seventh grade, but there is no doubt now that she is right where she belongs.